 We have a seriously extensive range of rooibos blends, by the way, ranging from delicate to strong, sweet and fruity to rich and robust.

-What Determines How a Tea Tastes?
+How Does Processing Determine How a Tea Tastes?

 How the tea (or tisane) is processed makes all the difference.
 A bag of Lipton and a top-quality loose leaf white tea selling for hundreds of dollars per kilo could easily come from the same plant, just as Bells and Lagavulin whiskies are both made from barley and water.

-Which leaf has been plucked
+Which leaf has been plucked?

 Tea professionals have names for each leaf on the branch on the Camellia sinensis plant, with the youngest leaves (including the buds) being the most valuable.